Index Enhancements «Prev Next»

 Reverse indexing is a specific type of indexing that is designed to solve a fairly common real-world problem.
 One of the common types of values for an index is some type of key value.
 Key values are often simply assigned to a row in ascending order.
 With some types of tables, such as tables used in online transaction processing systems, there is also a tendency to delete older rows over time.
 Remember that the rows in a B*-tree index are built with branch and leaf nodes, with smaller values increasing to the left of the B*-tree and higher values increasing to the right of the B*-tree.
 This structure, when coupled with an ever-increasing value for an index and the tendency to delete older values, will lead to the leaf nodes on the left becoming sparsely populated and the entire index becoming unbalanced.
 An unbalanced index is not as efficient as a balanced index, due to the wasted space.

-The Solution to an unbalanced Index
+• The Solution to an unbalanced Index:

 The solution is the reverse index.
 A reverse index simply stores the values for the index in reverse order.
 A value such as 123 would be stored as 321 in a reverse index.
 Oracle shifts the order of the value transparently, so that a user in the previous example would input the value 123 and have the same value returned in a query.
+When a reverse index is used, the natural tendency of the index toward an unbalanced state is prevented, because consecutive values are distributed through the B*-tree index structure.
+The following series of images illustrates the problem and the solution delivered by reverse indexes:

 1) In a normal B-tree index, the values are spread through the leaf nodes.